In this episode:

 How it started

 So if we look back to 2008, you’re posting your teacher tips and lessons, you’ve then started building that audience.
-What happens from that to when you’re now travelling the world?
+What happens from that to when you’re now traveling the world?
 You’ve got a process.
 Why don’t we go through that process?

 Jarrod: Well, I mean for me, it was all about content creation and in 2008, I wasn’t building an email list, I wasn’t doing anything to sort of own the racecourse, as you would say, and it wasn’t until about 4 years after that that I realized that you needed to be formulating and building something, where you could communicate regularly to people and build a relationship.
 So once I got that, I basically leveraged all of the opportunities from that one point.